 2. Underground content

 As mentioned previously, it can pay off in a big way to put in a bit of effort; you don’t want to jump on the bandwagon of great content, you want to build the thing!
-Ross Hudgens, of Content Marketing Institute, credits his business to curating, especially that of ‘underground content’.
+Ross Hudgens, of Siege Media, credits his business to curating, especially that of ‘underground content’.